 What Is A Golf Scorecard?

-The golf scorecard is used by golfers all over the world when they are playing a round of golf.
+The golf scorecard is used by golfers all over the world when they are playing a round of golf at any of the vast amount of golf courses.
 This can range from the PGA Tour to even crazy golf!
 It helps players to track their performance both individually and in competition against others.

 Before stepping out onto the course it is advisable to learn and understand what the different features of the scorecard mean so that you can ensure that you are filling it in correctly.
 This is especially the case when it comes to competition, for example on the PGA Tour incorrect score keeping can mean a penalty or even disqualification!
 (Golf Digest)